exasol/project-keeper/doc/system_requirements.md

 Rationale:

-Fixing the findings by hand would be a wast of time.
+Fixing the findings using PK improves productivity.

 Needs: dsn